microsoft/pxt-calliope/docs/projects/hack-your-headphones.md

 # Hack your headphones

-## @description A beginner maker activity, building a piano from bananas.
+## @description An intermediate maker activity, making a @boardname@ music player using headphones

 ## ~avatar

-Build your own music player @boardname@ from headphones.
+Build your own @boardname@ music player using headphones.

 ## ~